JamieBliss/classifyinator3000/README.md

    pip install -r requirements.txt
    ```

-   You may need to install libmagic if you don't already, this is used to detect mimetypes and instructions to install for all OS's can be found [here](https://pypi.org/project/python-magic/)
+   You may need to install libmagic if you don't have it already, this is used to detect mimetypes and instructions to install for all OS's can be found [here](https://pypi.org/project/python-magic/)

 4. **Run the API**
    Start the API server: